Esprit warns of loss for six months ended December

-HONG KONG (Reuters) - Europe-focused retailer Esprit Holdings Ltd (0330.HK) warned on Tuesday it may post a loss for the six months ended December due to worse-than-expected operating results for the period.
+HONG KONG, Dec 18 (Reuters) - Europe-focused retailer Esprit Holdings Ltd warned on Tuesday it may post a loss for the six months ended December due to worse-than-expected operating results for the period.

 The company said in a statement to the Hong Kong stock exchange that it would continue to focus its efforts on rebuilding the brand, improving the quality of its products and enhancing its supply chain network.